2019-21 Faculty Research Grants

-The Stevanovich Institute on the Formation of Knowledge offers two-year research grants to faculty at the University of Chicago who are interested in pursuing research connected to the current research theme and collaborating with resident graduate students, postdoctoral fellows, and other faculty in investigating approaches, methodologies, and outcomes of this agenda.
+The Stevanovich Institute on the Formation of Knowledge offers two-year research grants to faculty at the University of Chicago who are interested in pursuing research on the process of knowledge formation.
+Faculty research should be in collaboration with graduate students, postdoctoral fellows, and other faculty in investigating approaches, methodologies, and outcomes of this agenda.
 The grant is for $30,000 total, dispersed as $15,000 per year over two years.

-The research grant is open to all UChicago faculty from any division or school engaged in research related to the Stevanovich Institute’s mission of studying the process of knowledge formation and transmittal from antiquity to the present day and, in correlation, exploring how this history shapes our modern world.
+The research grant is open to all UChicago faculty from any division or school engaged in research related to the Institute’s mission of studying the process of knowledge formation and transmittal from antiquity to the present day and, in correlation, exploring how this history shapes our modern world.
+Applications may also be organized around the Institute’s current two year theme, medical genetics and eugenics.
 Applications will be evaluated on the significance of the proposed research for the investigation of the formation of knowledge, and a demonstrated ability to work beyond cultural, temporal, or disciplinary constraints.

 Faculty receiving research grants would be asked to take up a minimal number of responsibilities, namely:

-- dedicate one quarter over two years for co-teaching the SIFK core graduate seminars (KNOW 401, 402, 403) or teaching the SIFK advanced undergraduate seminars
+• dedicate one quarter over two years for co-teaching the Institute core graduate seminars (KNOW 401, 402, 403) or teaching advanced undergraduate seminars

-- submit an article based on their research at SIFK to Know: The Journal of the Stevanovich Institute on the Formation of Knowledge
+• submit an article based on their research to KNOW: A Journal on the Formation of Knowledge

 • participate in the Institute workshop series, “Cultures and Knowledge” and present research in one of the workshop sessions (presentations can occur in the first or second year of the award period)